-We are delighted to be working in partnership with The Museum of Cornish Life at Helston throughout 2021 on a national project developed by Imperial War Museums (IWM).
-This project will see both museums delivering a range of projects that uncover lesser-known stories about Cornwall in the Second World War.
+We are delighted to have worked in partnership with The Museum of Cornish Life at Helston throughout 2021 on a national project developed by Imperial War Museums (IWM).
+This project saw both museums delivering a range of projects that uncovered lesser-known stories about Cornwall in the Second World War.

 Second World War Project

 Alongside the opening of the Imperial War Museum’s new Second World War and The Holocaust Galleries in 2021, IWM’s Second World War and Holocaust Partnership Programme (SWWHPP) is working with eight cultural heritage partners across the UK.
 We are lucky to be the South West partner on this national project along with the Museum of Cornish Life at Helston.
 Thanks to this project we’ve been able to establish a Digital Internship post and carry out a major research project exploring Bodmin and Cornwall’s Second World War history and share it online and via community events during 2021.
 This section of our website connects you to the research we’ve been doing and to exhibitions and online resources about the Second World War

 The SWWHPP is generously funded by the National Lottery Heritage Fund.

 Our Regiment in the Second World War

 With many undergoing their basic training here at Bodmin Keep, as a regiment of the British Army, the Duke of Cornwall’s Light Infantry played a significant role during the Second World War.
 Whether it be the 1st, 2nd, 5th or 30th Battalion, we remember them and their service.Find out more here

 Our Military Site in the Second World War